 How cool is that?

 Even if I can't convince you to read the entire book, go to the library and take a peek at Chapter 8 entitled "No Such Thing As a True Story."
-Pema hits it out of the park as she describes the way that we co-create our own world, moment to moment, largely as a result of the "story lines" that are constantly dominating our attention.
+Pema hits it out of the park.
+In this chapter, she describes the way that we co-create our own world, moment to moment, largely as a result of the "story lines" that frame our experience.